LVAD Wire Infection Risks: What Every Patient Should Know

 • Secure the wire using an LVAD vest and belt

-How does LVAD gear reduce infection risk?
+How can a proper LVAD gear help in reducing infection risk?

 Signs of an LVAD Wire Infection: